pkatula/txt-to-qti/README.md

 * ewa,4

 Changes the style of lines 4 and 5 to type "Exerpt With Attribution" so that line 4 is a quoted excerpt (see style.css to note that we put these in a box with light gray shading) and line 5 is the attribution, which is styled to be in its own paragraph, right-aligned.
-IMPORTANT NOTE: This layout specification applies to two lines in the raw text file: the line with the quotation and the line immediately following that as the attribtion.
+IMPORTANT NOTE: This layout specification applies to two lines in the raw text file: the line with the quotation and the line immediately following that as the attribution.

 * box,6